-The UK Cetacean Strandings Investigation Programme (CSIP) has been running since 1990 and is funded by Defra and the Devolved Administrations.
+As with any stranding we reported this to the UK Cetacean Strandings Investigation Programme (CSIP).
+CSIP has been running since 1990 and is funded by Defra and the Devolved Administrations.
 They coordinate the investigation of all whales, dolphins and porpoises (collectively known as cetaceans), marine turtles and basking sharks that strand around the UK coastline.
 As well as documenting each individual stranding, they also retrieve a proportion for investigation at post-mortem to allow them to establish a cause of death.
 Strandings that undergo post-mortem examination provide valuable information on causes of death, disease, contaminants, reproductive patterns, diet and also useful pointers to the general health of the populations living in the seas around our coasts.
 This provides useful baseline data to help detect outbreaks of disease or unusual increases in mortality.
-The CSIP depends on the publics help in the reporting of strandings around the UK.
+The CSIP depends on the public’s help in the reporting of strandings around the UK.

 More information about the CSIP and what to do if you find a stranded animal can be found on their website or by reading their strandings leaflet which they have kindly let us share CSIP_leaflet